Connect with others who understand.

 People with NSCLC develop adrenal gland metastases about 17 percent to 37 percent of the time.
 Around 1 out of 5 people with SCLC have adrenal gland metastases.
 People with adrenal gland metastases tend to be younger than those without metastases in this area.

 Adenocarcinoma, a type of NSCLC, is more likely to metastasize to the adrenal glands than other types of lung cancer.
 Large cell carcinoma also frequently metastasizes in the adrenal glands.
-People with NSCLC who have adrenal gland metastases have a worse outlook.
+People with NSCLC who have adrenal gland metastases have a worse outlook than those with NSCLC whose cancer has not spread to the adrenal glands.

 Liver Metastases